sungyoon-lee/LossLandscapeMatters/README.md

 ![Figure](./media/fig.png)

-IBP starts with a higher loss but ends with a relatively lower loss, demonstrating smaller loss variations (colored area).
-Our method uses tight bounds like CROWN-IBP, while its landscape is as favorable as IBP, achieving the best performance among these four methods.
+(&#8593;) IBP starts with a higher loss but ends with a relatively lower loss, demonstrating smaller loss variations (colored area).
+Our method uses tight bounds like CROWN-IBP (β=1), while its landscape is as favorable as IBP, achieving the best performance among these four methods.

 <!----
 > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials